EDUCATION AND TRAINING

 palliative medicine sub-specialty syllabus.

-September 2021.
-A Video of Dr Jonathon
+progress.
+A Video of Dr Jonathon Downie explaining

-Downie explaining the changes can be seen
+the palliatitve care curriculum can be seen here.

 Developing a special interest in paediatric Palliative Medicine:

 The special interest (SPIN) programme in Paediatric Palliative Medicine was relaunched in spring of 2021.
 If this is something you would be interested in please liaise with the CSAC or visit the RCPCH SPIN web pages.
+The SPIN in Paediatric Palliative Medicine is open both to training and non-training grade doctors.

 The current CSAC for paediatric palliative medicine is :-